zzzprojects/docs/entityframework-extensions.net/pages/getting-started/tutorial-batch-operations.md

 ```

 ## Purpose
-Updating or deleting data with SaveChanges requires to load data first which significantly reduces application performance.
+Updating or deleting data with SaveChanges requires loading data first which significantly reduces application performance.

 It also becomes kind of weird to have to load an entity after deleting it.